huwb/jitternator/README.md

 1. Check debug drawing works.
 At the end of the camera update, draw a debug sphere somewhere in front of the final camera viewpoint, perhaps in the lower half of the screen.
 Run the game - the sphere should be absolutely, 100% stable.
 If not, investigate further.
 Perhaps the debug draw command is jumping the render queue - try drawing the sphere in front of the camera a frame or two later.
 Debug draw is invaluable for solving jitter issues - don't proceed further until you have a stable sphere at unsteady FPS.
 2. Test the camera can move at a constant velocity.
 Using a simple bit of code in the game update, move a debug cube through the world.
 Use a constant velocity vector and integrate it onto a position each frame by multiplying by the total frame dt.
 Now run the game and follow the cube with the in game camera.
 Is the cube jitter free?
 If it is not, something is wrong with the camera update - it's not updating to the shutter time/render time/end frame time.
 Strip away layers/behaviours from the camera until it becomes very simple.
 Is it taking the correct dt?
 If so, then perhaps some input to the camera update is at the wrong time.
 The following points test whether the character/actor is updating properly, and whether values coming from the animation system have the correct timestamps.
 3. Knock out all of the camera code, then add a few lines that move the camera programmatically at a fixed velocity (similar to how the cube was moved in item 2).
 This will put the camera at a known correct end-frame position ready for rendering.
 Now move the character/vehicle/etc in front of the camera, while the camera moving at constant speed.
 Does the character appear to jitter?
 If so, it is not being updated to its correct end frame position.
 Perhaps it is updating with the wrong dt, or the renderer is not taking its final position for some reason - perhaps draw a debug sphere at the characters position to verify it is not a problem with the rendering of the character.
-If the character is physics-driven (its position is updated during physics update), then it will be on a different update type (fixed steps) compared to the frame update and the state (pos, vel, orient) need to be interpolated (if the physics steps past the shutter time) or extrapolated.
-Unity exposes these options on rigidbodies but it is not on by default.
-Note that Unity does not step the physics past the shutter time.
-When set to interpolation, Unity interpolates the state to a fixed offset of 1/<physics hz> before the shutter time.
-This means that the actor is technically not at the correct pos etc for the shutter time, but is always offset by a fixed amount.
+If the character is physics-driven (its position is updated during physics update), then it will be on a different update type (fixed steps) compared to the frame update and the state (pos, vel, orient) and it will need an interpolator as was done above.
+See Misc Notes below for more on physics related jitter.
 4. The hacked camera on a rail from the previous item can be used to verify the animation system is producing values at the correct time.
 Animate a cube nearby the camera using keyframes.
 The cube should appear frame-perfect without jitter.
 If the cube appears to jitter, the animation is not being evaluated at the camera shutter time, which means something is broken.

-Each of the above tests have revealed an update bug for me at least once in my career.
+Each of the above tests have revealed bugs for me in the past.

 ## Adding Timestamps To Data

+After seeing the damage that mixing data from different times causes, I had the idea to associate a time with each bit of data in the simulation, and then to check consistency when data is manipulated to automatically detect many of the issues described above.
+This idea was inspired somewhat by the data ownership patterns that *Rust* enforces.
+There is a prototype in this repos which tests this concept, albeit in a hacky way (and floats only for now).
+The format is a VS2015 project.

-As an experiment I added some code in this repository which allows timestamps to be associated with data (floats only).
-The code is a VS2015 project.
-The aim is to attach simulation times to data and enforce time consistency at run-time.
-This work is inspired somewhat by the data ownership patterns that Rust enforces.
-The results were interesting - there were points where the update code was not strictly correct; having timestamps forces the developer to either fix the issue, or explicitly acknowledge and workaround these issues in the code.
+The results were interesting - I mocked up some update code to test it out and it detected issues where the update flow was not strictly correct and forces the developer to either fix the issue, or explicitly acknowledge and workaround these issues in the code (the system must be intentionally overridden).

 As a simple example of the kinds of issues this will catch, I mocked up some code below to compute an acceleration to integrate onto a velocity, which in turn is integrated onto a position, as follows: